-Part 03 - Palette Shortcuts
+Part 02 - Palette Shortcuts

-Most people typically use a subset of the many palettes that Photoshop CS2 has to offer at any given time.
-For example, if you are color correcting an image, then you may want the Info, Histogram and Layers palettes showing.
+Most people typically use a subset of the many palettes that Photoshop CS3 has to offer at any given time.
+For example, if you are color correcting an image, then you may want the Info, Histogram and Layers palettes displayed.
 If you are recording actions to help automate tasks, you might want the Actions, History and Layers palettes open.
 The easiest way to switch between the sets of palettes that you might need for different tasks is to save out workspaces.
-Rearrange the palettes the way that you desire and then choose Window > Workspace > save Workspace.
+Rearrange the palettes the way that you desire and then choose Window > Workspace > Save Workspace.
 Notice that you can save workspaces that also contain custom Keyboard Shortcuts and Menu items.
-The following shortcuts will help you to navigate through the many palettes that you use:
+The shortcuts in this section will help you to navigate through the many palettes that you use: